Core

 Section titled “Configuration”- Approvers: List of users, groups, or roles who must approve

-- Any user: Any authenticated user can approve
+- Everyone: Any authenticated user can approve

 - Specific user: Only the specified user can approve